- Written by Dr.Mehmet Demircioglu

 How should international patients plan the airport day?

-If you have a long-haul flight, choose comfort over pride.
+For a long-haul flight, choose comfort over pride.
 Ask for help with luggage.
 Keep the grafted area away from the headrest when possible.
 Avoid alcohol before and during travel.
 Use only medication approved by the clinic.
 If a sedative was used during surgery, do not make independent transport plans as if you are fully alert.

 When would I delay the airport trip?